vtex/shoreline/packages/site/documentation/engineering/code-styleguide.md

 > This is a draft page

-## No React.FC
+## Prevent the use of React.FC

-The use of `React.FunctionComponent` (or the `React.FC` shorthand) is dicouraged to type the component props.
+The use of `React.FunctionComponent` (or the `React.FC` shorthand) is discouraged to type the component props.
 If you need to type children explicitly, use `React.ReactNode`.
 [Some good reasons why](https://github.com/facebook/create-react-app/pull/8177).

 ```tsx isStatic
 // ✅ Good